 Writing a proper trip report involves a fair amount of concentration.
 A quiet environment, while not a prerequisite, is certainly beneficial as the brain ruminates slowly over an action packed day and attempts to formulate a few paragraphs to document the occasion for posterity.
 As such, it seems only fair to warn the reader that this missive is being composed, a day late, in the departures lounge of Birmingham airport.
 I am more than a little ashamed to admit that this is my 49th such edifice, almost all of which have been visited in the last four years.
 My brain, effectively scrambled by two days in the company of coaster enthusiasts, has chosen to retaliate in the utilisation of excessive quantities of abstruse verbiage.
 I'll try to make it behave.

-A late flight resulted in me missing more than half of the group ERS on Nemesis, but there was still enough time to get in two rides.
+My day started with a late flight, which resulted in me missing more than half of the European Coaster Club ERS on Nemesis.
 It had been a little over a year since my last rides on what many consider to be one of the best inverted coasters out there, but I remembered the layout as if it were yesterday.
 A gloriously intense ride at the best of times, the enjoyment factor was enhanced greatly by the many friends I recognised in other seats.
 It was a pleasant surprise to see some other members from outside the United Kingdom in attendance, in this case from France and Norway.
 With the advent of low cost airlines we really are in a situation now where it is often cheaper to fly to an event from another country then to drive from two hundred miles away.

-We could probably have gotten in one more ride before the mob arrived from the front gate.
-However, a better idea beckoned.
-Tom suggested that we should make our way over to Rita - Queen of Speed (#669), the new attraction for this year and one which always generates long waits.
+I managed two rides, and I daresay I could have managed a third before the mob arrived from the front gate.
+However, a better idea beckoned; Tom suggested that we should make our way over to Rita - Queen of Speed (#669), the new attraction for this year and a ride that has become known in the community for its extended wait times.
 This proved to be a remarkably prescient decision, as there was already a twenty minute queue in front of us on arrival, and this had extended to an hour even before the ride opened up.

 With apologies to Blackpool, there is no doubt that this ride is the first modern launched coaster in England.
 The park has chosen to be somewhat creative in their advertising, giving a top speed of 100 km/h, dubious at best in a country still using miles for everything else, but either way, the launch feels very powerful as riders are accelerated to speed in a very short length of track.
-Unfortunately, things went downhill from there on, due to the same problem suffered by Kingda Ka; the restraint design.
-This is not something I commented on in my report of that ride, as it was less of an issue there.
-However, the over the shoulder component of the harnesses ends up colliding with riders necks, and the result is not comfortable at all.
-The ride might have been fun, but wasn't in this case.
+Unfortunately, things went downhill from there on, due to a very unforgiving restraint design with rigid over-the-shoulder straps.
+These repeatedly came into contact with my neck, and the result was not comfortable at all.
+The ride should have been fun, but really wasn't.
 Why could lap bars not have been used here?

-Amazing as it might sound, this took us all the way to lunch time.
-Long waits on each of the two attractions we had chosen made this an inevitability.
+By the time we disembarked it was already lunch time; long waits on both of the attractions we had chosen made this an inevitability.
 This brings me to the biggest issue with Alton Towers.
-Long waits for the signature rides (what few of them there are) are not unusual at all.
+Extended queues for the signature rides (what few of them there are) are the norm, not the exception.
 The situation is made worse by the sale of Priority Passes, otherwise known as paid line jumping for those who are willing to pay more than the already substantial admission fees.
 Surely I cannot be the only person who objects to this?
 There are those to whom a day at a theme park represents a large amount of their disposable income, and these people gain second class treatment relative to those who have a little more to spend so that they do not have to wait.
 Might this be something for the equality authority to investigate?
 Answers on a postcard please.

-What better way to test the effectiveness of ones digestion system then to ride Oblivion immediately after a big meal?
-Well, there are numerous better spin rides for the purpose, even coasters, but the above question amused me so I decided to use it in this narrative anyway.
+We decided to test the effectiveness of our digestion system by heading for Oblivion immediately after a big meal.
 We had a relatively short wait for once, and soon enough we were on board.
-While typically lauded far less than a certain inverted coaster on the other side of the park, for me at least Oblivion remains an altogether classic coaster.
+While typically lauded far less than a certain inverted coaster on the other side of the park, for me at least Oblivion remains a classic coaster.
 It is, without question, way too short, and I doubt I would like it quite so much if I had been able to ride Sheikra.
 Nevertheless, the holding brake at the top of a plunge into a dark abyss ranks among the best coaster moments anywhere.

 Hex was my first encounter with a haunted swing attraction when I rode it for the first time in 2002.
 Returning to it after so many others only served to emphasise that this is one attraction that the park has managed to get as close to perfect as is realistically possible in any theme park attraction.
 I wasn't paying any attention to the story, but at the end of the day such things really don't matter a whole lot; what did matter was the illusion of the rotating room, which in this case worked absolutely flawlessly.